 No, the terms 'non-refundable' and 'deposit' are contradictory.
 Either you charge a deposit or a non-refundable fee.
 Deposit means refundable by nature, therefore deposits must always be refundable.

-- Can you charge an additional security deposit for a service animal?
+- Can I charge an additional security deposit for a service animal or emotional support animal?

-You absolutely cannot; under HUD guidelines, service animals do not qualify as pets.
-Talk to a professional if you have a prospective tenant with a service animal.
+NO!!
+You absolutely cannot.
+Under HUD guidelines, service animals and emotional support animals are not legally considered pets.
+Talk to a legal professional if you have a prospective tenant with a service animal to ensure you are compliant with the law.

 As always, the Grace Property Management team is here to serve as a resource.
 If you have additional questions about how to handle pets in your rental property, or any other questions about operating an income property, give us a call.
 303-255-1990